linjiyuan90/Notes/ML/TextMining.md

 * This generative process defines a joint probability distribution over both the observed and hidden random variables
 * **LDA is sensitive to noise**, which means the head/foot will influence the learned topices.
 Is that means LDA is robust or not?
+* hyperparameters
+  the lower the alpha, the sparse the topic distribution (not smooth); the lower the beta, the topic-word distribution is also sparse.
+* a fully generative model would need a way of **generating lengths** (e.g. a Poisson distribution) or terminating documents (e.g. a disginuished end-of-document symbol).
 ## inference
 LDA only inference the hyper-paramters? two approaches of inference: